Jayeebhava

-Jayeebhava is a 2009 Indian Telugu-language action film directed by Naren Kondepati.
-It stars Kalyan Ram & Hansika Motwani in the lead roles.
-Music was composed by S. S. Thaman.
+Jayeebhava (transl.
+Be Victorious) is a 2009 Indian Telugu-language action comedy film directed by Naren Kondepati.
+It stars Kalyan Ram and Hansika Motwani in the lead roles.
+The music was composed by S. S. Thaman.
 The film was a failure at the box office.
 This film was dubbed into Hindi as Badmash No. 1.

 Plot

-Bhavani Shankar (Mukesh Rishi) and Narasimha (Jaya Prakash Reddy) are two warring leaders in that town.
+Bhavani Shankar (Mukesh Rishi) and Narasimha (Jaya Prakash Reddy) are two warring leaders in their town.
 Ram (Nandamuri Kalyan Ram) is the son of Bhavani Shankar.
 He falls in love with Anjali (Hansika Motwani) when he is abroad.
 After coming back to the town, they realize they belong to two warring groups.
 The rest of the story is about how Ram and Anjali play a game to unite their fathers.